Introduction to Macaulay's function and singularity functions

 There is a function called the unit step function or Heaviside function that starts after a certain time when we plot t as the x-axis and the Heaviside function as the Y-axis.

-In the upper part of the slide, we can see a line graph which we are familiar with.
-When a line of positive slope m passes by (0,0) point its equation can be expressed as y function equals y=mx.
+The upper part of the slide shows a familiar line graph.
+When a line of positive slope m passes by a (0,0) point, its equation can be expressed as a y function equals y=mx.

-If the same line was shifted by a distance a from the y-axis and maintains the same slope m then y is expressed as y=m(x-a).
+If the same line was shifted by a distance a from the y-axis and maintained the same slope m, then y is expressed as y=m(x-a).
 But when the line is shifted by a distance a- from the y-axis and maintains a negative slope (-m), the equation can be expressed as y=-m(x-a).

-The line can express a uniform load starting from distance a from the left edge and extending to the end of a beam.
-Its equation will be W(x)=w(x-a)^0, , where w is the intensity of the uniform load.
-We use the expression of w(x-a)^0 to include that the load at x<a considered zero, while for values bigger than a it is equal to w.
+The line can express a uniform load starting from a distance (a) from the left edge and extending to the end of a beam.
+Its equation will be W(x)=w(x-a)^0, where w is the intensity of the uniform load.
+We use the expression of w(x-a)^0 to include that the load at x<a is considered zero, while for values bigger than a, it equals w.

 Represent the shear function for a beam as a group of step functions.

-In the next slide, if we have a beam with length L having two supports and acted upon by a concentrated load at a distance a, from the left support and the remaining distance to the right support is b.
+In the next slide, if we have a beam with length L having two supports and acted upon by a concentrated load at a distance a from the left support, the remaining distance to the right support is b.

-We can estimate the reaction at the left support will be equal to (P*(b)/L. While the reaction at the right support will be equal to P*(a)/L.
+We estimate that the reaction at the left support will equal (P*(b)/L. Meanwhile, the reaction at the right support will be equal to P*(a)/L.

-To express the shear function, by using a step function, we can consider the previous beam as an assembly of three-step functions.
-The first case is the shear from the left reaction force and expressed as Q(x)=+P*b/L in the form of a step function with a rise equal to P*b/L that extends to the end of the beam.
+To express the shear function, we can consider the previous beam as an assembly of three-step functions using a step function.
+The first case is the shear from the left reaction force, expressed as Q(x)=+P*b/L in the form of a step function with a rise equal to P*b/L extending to the end of the beam.

-To express the load P, as a shear function it also acts as a step function starting from distance a, with a rise of -P and extends a distance (L-a).
-Finally, the right support reaction with a value of P*(a/L) is also a step function that starts from x=l with a shear value of -Pa/L. The previous shapes can be combined to form the shear diagram as shown.
+To express the load P as a shear function, it also acts as a step function starting from distance a, with a rise of -P and extends a distance (L-a).
+Finally, the right support reaction with a value of P*(a/L) is a step function starting from x=l with a shear value of -Pa/L. The previous shapes can be combined to form the shear diagram as shown.

 How to get the shear diagram for a beam as a step function?

-In the next slide, Quoted from Prof. Timothy Philpot’s book, an integrated learning system.
+In the next slide, I quote from Prof. Timothy Philpot’s book, An Integrated Learning System.
 Macaulay’s functions represent quantities that begin at point a.

 Details of Macaulay function